Landscape architecture: Relation to Indigenous practices

-Indigenous land management practices create constantly changing landscapes through the use of vegetation and natural systems, contrasting with western epistemologies of the discipline that separate ornament from function.
+Indigenous land management practices create constantly changing landscapes through the use of vegetation and natural systems, contrasting with Western epistemologies of the discipline that separate ornament from function.
 The discipline of landscape architecture favors western designs made from structured materials and geometric forms.
 Landscape architecture history books tend to include projects that contain constructed architectural elements that persist over time, excluding many Indigenous landscape-based designs.

 Landscape architecture textbooks often place Indigenous peoples as a prefix to the official start of the discipline.
 The widely read landscape history text The Landscape of Man (1964) offers a global history of the designed landscape from past to present, featuring African and other Indigenous peoples in its discussions of Paleolithic man between 500,000 and 8,000 BCE in relation to human migration.
 Indigenous land-management practices are described as archaeological rather than a part of contemporary practice.
-Gardens in Time (1980) also places Indigenous practice as prehistory at the beginning of the landscape architecture timeline.
-Authors John and Ray Oldham describe Aborigines of Australia as "survivors of an ancient way of life" who provide an opportunity to examine western Australia as a "meeting place of a prehistoric man".
+Gardens in Time (1980) also places Indigenous practice in prehistory at the beginning of the landscape architecture timeline.
+Authors John and Ray Oldham describe Aborigines of Australia as "survivors of an ancient way of life" who provide an opportunity to examine Western Australia as a "meeting place of a prehistoric man".

 In the late 18th century, the landscapes created by aboriginal land and fire management practices appealed to English settlers in Australia.
 Journals from the period of early white settlement note the landscape resembling parks and popular designs in English landscape gardens of the same period.
 In England, these designs were considered sophisticated and celebrated for the intentional sacrifice of usable land.
 In Australia, the park-like condition was used to justify British control, citing its emptiness and lack of productive use as a basis for the dispossession of Aboriginal people.